- Start date: September

 Why this course?

-This knowledge will enable you to translate theory into practice and to critically evaluate evidence-based approaches to intervention.
-Our philosophy that autistic people require a holistic approach throughout their life journey means you can draw upon experiences of our multi-professional student cohort.
+This knowledge will help you to translate theory into practice and to critically evaluate evidence-based approaches to intervention.
+Our philosophy that autistic people require a holistic approach throughout their life journey means you can draw on experiences of our multi-professional student cohort.
 Our students include leading professionals, students on the spectrum and those with dual professional-parental experiences.
 Your learning will be inspired from input provided by internationally respected autism experts.

-Our multi-professional programme in autism is the first of its type in Scotland.
 The course is available part-time, both on campus and via distance learning, for:

 - medical & healthcare staff